Who Are We ?

 DRAWING COMPETITION

-Special Skill Development Sessions focusing on drawing was successfully conducted in all the Light to Life Units.
-A Drawing Competition was organized to encourage artistic expression among children.
+Light to Life, Mantralayam organized a Drawing Competition to encourage artistic expression among children.
 All the students participated with enthusiasm and displayed creativity through their drawings.
 The activity helped to boost imagination, self-confidence, and enjoyment in learning through art.
 The drawing and painting with water colours and crayons, simple decorative art helped children to improve creativity, concentration and boost their confidence.
 It gave children a creative platform to express their thoughts and imagination through art.
 Children were divided into groups by age and given themes – “Nature” and “My School.”
 Children participated with enthusiasm, expressing their ideas creatively through colours and drawings.
 The facilitators appreciated their efforts, and the event highlighted the children’s talents, confidence, and creativity.
-They were encouraged to take part in more such constructive activities in the future.

 With the support from Mar Thoma Mission Board, HCDI during the last fiscal year 2024-25, Organized 10 different regionwise Training and Capacity building program for the Light to Life Project facilitators and Unit Administrators.
 The training program aimed to enhance teaching & facilitation skills, strengthen program implementation and support children’s holistic development.